-Quick start for using an existing environment to validate your legacy web client app with the Unified Interface
+Quick start for using an existing environment to validate your legacy web client app with Unified Interface

 - Although not required, we recommend using a non-production environment to test your application.
 More information: Manage sandbox instances

-This topic is for existing customers who are currently using legacy web client applications who need to plan and execute their transition to the Unified Interface.
+This topic is for existing customers who are currently using legacy web client applications who need to plan and execute their transition to Unified Interface.
 To set up a parallel environment, you create a new application based on your default solution as it stands today.
 This can be done in your current development sandbox environment without impact to your existing work.

 Once you complete the tasks described in this topic in your development environment using a solution, you can import the solution into your testing environment, which allows a wider group of business users to test and compare the app in a familiar environment.